Our Lady of Guidance: Description

 Made of indigenous molave (Vitex cofassus) wood, the statue stands about 50 cm and is characterized by dark skin, Asiatic features, and long brunette hair.
 It is often dressed in both a manto and a stylized tapis, the indigenous wraparound skirt of Filipino women.

-Among her regalia are a sceptre, a parure of jewels offered by Archbishop of Manila Cardinal Rufino J. Santos in 1960, and a gold crown bestowed by Pope Paul VI during his visit to Manila Cathedral on 16 May 1971.
+Among her regalia are a sceptre, a parure of jewels offered by Archbishop of Manila Cardinal Rufino Jiao Santos in 1960, and a golden crown bestowed by Pope Paul VI during his visit to Manila Cathedral on 16 May 1971.